This page includes the release notes for Intuiface Composer and Player on Windows. You may also have a look at our Known Limitations on Windows.

 - Player support for LG webOS has been discontinued.
 If you are running Player on webOS then you must stay with IntuiFace Version 5.x.
 Do not upgrade either Composer or Player to Version 6.

 - Our out-of-the-box support for RFID tags are only available in the 32-bit version of Composer and Player for Windows.
-Take a look at our super-simple external triggering mechanism instead.
+Take a look at our super-simple local network triggering mechanism instead.

 - The legacy Web rendering engine - Awesomium - was removed.
 In some rare cases, this may introduce behavior or rendering differences so if you used the "legacy" option, check your website.